sidisyom/commodities-trading-analytics-platform/README.md

 # commodities-trading-analytics-platform

-The responsibility of the Commodities-Trading-Analytics service is to provide a means to consumers (services, web, mobile) of saving trade commodity data as well as retrieving these and other analytics data that the service calculates.
+The responsibility of the Commodities-Trading-Analytics service is to provide a means for consumers (services, web, mobile) to save trade commodity data as well as to retrieve these and other analytics data that the service calculates.

 The service can be started by running the main() function inside **src/main/kotlin/Main.kt** in your IDE or alternatively on the command line if an executable jar file has been built and its endpoints can be accessed at: